phac-nml/biohansel/docs/source/user-docs/output.rst

 Output
 ======

-This page describes the three different result files will be produced from running BioHansel: `tech results.tab`_, `match results.tab`_ & `results.tab`_.
+This page describes the three different result files will be produced from running biohansel: `tech results.tab`_, `match results.tab`_ & `results.tab`_.
 The results found in these three files will be the same whether you are using the command line or Galaxy to run an analysis.

 .. |mixed| image:: https://raw.githubusercontent.com/phac-nml/biohansel/readthedocs/docs/source/user-docs/Mixed.PNG